 - Date of Death: eg. France & Flanders

 - Cause of Death: Killed in Action, Died of Wounds, Died (Illness, Accident etc.)

 - Theatre of War: Egyptian, Western European Theatre etc.

-Soldiers Died in the Great War 1914-1919 is available to search on Ancestry and FindmyPast.
-I prefer FindmyPast’s search engine but if you want to be thorough when researching a soldier you will need to join both sites.
+Soldiers Died in the Great War 1914-19 is available to search on Ancestry and FindmyPast.
+I prefer FindmyPast’s search engine but if you want to be thorough when researching a soldier you will need to join both sites as they have different record sets.
 Fortunately, they both have free trial periods and if you’re only researching a couple of soldiers you’ll be able to get all relevant documents during this time.

 Another record set which you can use in combination with Soldiers Died in the Great War is the Army Registers of Soldiers’ Effects.
 These records may add more information regarding the soldier’s cause of death or location, for example, the hospital they died in and will state the amount of pay and war gratuity sent to the next of kin.
 This record set is only available on Ancestry with the original volumes held by the National Army Museum.